drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/README.md

 Agentic AI allows people to control system components using plain language.
 It is flexible enough that experts from different fields can connect it to their own tools—reducing hallucinations by ensuring the AI interacts with real systems rather than guessing.

-We built this project on that foundation, targeting bioinformatics researchers who want to explore drug discovery, analyze protein structures, prototype ideas quickly, and more—all through natural language commands.
+We built this project on that foundation, focusing on bioinformatics researchers who want to explore drug discovery, analyze protein structures, prototype ideas quickly, and more—all through natural language commands.
 For example, instead of writing code to fetch a protein or run a molecule generation tool, you can simply ask:

 ```bash
 Show known binding pockets for the SARS-CoV-2 virus.